Send us a message

 Understanding the distinction between a contract asset and an account receivable goes far beyond just keeping your books clean.
 It’s about gaining a clearer, more strategic view of your business's financial health.
 When you can confidently classify what you’re owed and when, you can make smarter decisions about your company’s future.
 This clarity affects everything from how you measure success to how you manage risk and plan for growth.
 Let's look at how you can use this knowledge to your advantage.

-Measure Your Performance Accurately
+How to Measure Your Performance Accurately

 Contract assets give you a more honest look at your company’s performance by letting you report earnings based on the work you’ve actually completed, not just when the cash comes in.
 This is a game-changer for businesses with long-term projects or subscription models.
 Instead of seeing financial reports that swing wildly based on payment dates, you get a steady, realistic picture of the value you’re delivering over time.
 This accurate reflection of performance helps you and your stakeholders understand the true health of the business, making it easier to follow complex revenue recognition rules and report with confidence.

-Plan Your Resources Effectively
+Plan Your Company Resources Effectively

 When you have a clear view of your contract assets and a timeline for when they will convert to accounts receivable, you can forecast future cash flow with much greater precision.
 This isn't just a nice-to-have; it’s essential for smart resource planning.
 Knowing what money is coming down the pipeline—and what conditions need to be met to secure it—helps you decide when to hire new team members, invest in equipment, or purchase inventory.
 By connecting your financial data across different platforms, you can create a single source of truth that turns reactive financial management into a proactive growth strategy.
 Having the right system integrations is key to achieving this level of visibility.

-Assess Your Financial Risks
+Assess and Mitigate Your Financial Risks

 Both contract assets and accounts receivable come with risks, but they aren’t the same.
 Accounts receivable primarily carry credit risk—the chance that a customer simply won’t pay their invoice.
 Contract assets, however, are exposed to both credit risk and performance risk.
 Performance risk is the possibility that you won’t be able to fulfill your end of the bargain, which would prevent the asset from ever becoming an unconditional right to payment.
 Separating these two asset types allows you to manage each risk appropriately.
 You can implement stronger project controls to mitigate performance risk while using credit checks and clear payment terms to handle credit risk.
 This is a core part of maintaining ASC 606 compliance.

-Build a Better Decision-Making Framework
+Build a Stronger Decision-Making Framework

 Ultimately, clear and accurate financial data empowers you to make better strategic decisions.
 For instance, your team needs to use good judgment to distinguish between an implicit price concession (where the actual price was lower from the start) and a credit loss (where the customer can't pay the agreed-upon price).
 These scenarios have different impacts on your financials.
 When your assets are correctly classified, you can trust your reports to guide critical choices about pricing models, contract negotiations, and customer relationships.
 Getting this level of clarity often starts with a solid data foundation, which is where a data consultation can help map out a path forward.